About the Journal

 Current Issue

-Vol. 5 No. 1 (2025)
+Vol. 6 No. 1 (2026)

-Research in Strength and Performance is an open access, double peer-reviewed, internationally published journal, indexed on Google Scholar to track citations, h-index and i10-index for impact.
+Research in Strength and Performance (ISSN: 3069-0765) is an open access, double peer-reviewed, internationally published journal, indexed on Google Scholar to track citations, h-index and i10-index for impact.
 The journal is a Crossref member for digital object identifier (DOI) number assignment and citation tracking.

 Manuscripts are published as they are accepted.
 Published works are dated by year, volume (issue): manuscript number and DOI number.
-Example: 2024, Volume 4 (Issue 1): 3, DOI#.
+Example: 2026, Volume 6 (Issue 1): 3, DOI#.

 Publication Timeline: From submission to publication, manuscripts in the journal take on average 35-45 days.
 Timelines may vary based on reviewer promptness and the time needed for authors to address revisions.